Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 - The Recorded Stream will be deleted after 7 days
 - You can preview the entire stream after it is finished
 - You get the best possible Stream quality

+## Cronjob once a day
+- Set old videos to be deleted and next day delete them
+- Check every user for their subscription status:
+  - If only 7 days left create new invoice and email them and mark them as
+  - At the day it is due send them an email that their invoice is due and in 7 days their account will be reset
+  - If it is expired send them an email that in 7 days their account will be reset

+### Account Reset Meaning
+All Videos that overflow with the free tier slots will be marked as deleted All Monitors that overflow with the free tier slots will be deleted

+Here goes the rule of first come first server:
+This means the first sniffentry you deleted will persist Aswell as the first videos recorded that are not deleted